All scholarships

 Who can apply for the Anzisha Prize – MasterCard Foundation for Entrepreneurial Fellowship for Africans?+

-Applicants must be eligible African nationals applying at the Fellowship level, meet the academic and English-language requirements set by Various, and be able to relocate to the host country for the duration of the programme.
+Applicants must be eligible African nationals applying at the Fellowship level, meet the academic and English-language requirements set by Mastercard Foundation, and be able to relocate to Africa for the duration of the programme.

 Is the Anzisha Prize – MasterCard Foundation for Entrepreneurial Fellowship for Africans fully funded?+